BPHS Chandra Mahadasha

 Self-medication to numb interior conflict.
 If Chandra yuti Shukra = spoiled = self-medication may extend to self-indulgent drug or alcohol addiction.

-Look to L-6 to see whether this attraction makes a gifted medicinalist/clinician, or whether the prognosis is the less favorable, long term drug use pattern.
+Look to rogesha-6 to see whether this attraction makes a gifted medicinalist-clinician, or whether the prognosis is the less favorable, long term drug use pattern.

-8th-related "secrecy" trouble from siblings, esp the immediately younger one
+8th-related"secrecy" trouble from siblings, especially the immediately younger one

 3rd-from-Chandra = Siblings = dushthamsha randhra-bhava-8

 If no graha in 8,

 If papa-graha in 8 (Shani, Rahu-Ketu, Mangala; lords of dushthamsha)

 When Chandra occupies the maha-dushtamsha, considerable karma repayment = on schedule in regard to sheltering and caretaking activities.